Astros vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Astros vs. Rays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Cristian Javier gets the nod on the mound for the Houston Astros against the Tampa Bay Rays and Yandy Diaz on Friday at 8:10 PM ET.
+The Tampa Bay Rays will look to Brandon Lowe for continued offensive production when they take the field against Alex Bregman and the Houston Astros on Saturday, in the second game of a three-game series at Minute Maid Park.

-The Astros are -105 moneyline underdogs for this matchup with the Rays (-115).
-The over/under is 8.5 runs for the contest.
+The Astros are listed as -140 moneyline favorites in this matchup against the Rays (+115).
+The total is 8.5 runs for the game (with -115 odds to hit the over and -105 odds to go under).

 Rep your team with officially licensed Astros gear!
 Head to Fanatics to find jerseys, shirts, and much more.